wn9237/rest_spec/markdowns/api/directoryrole_post_ownedobjects.md

 # Create

-Create a new Create DirectoryObject.
+Create a new Create ownedObject.
 #### HTTP request
 ```http
 to be completed....